 Two different versions of a certain file uploaded by two different people can also be duplicate files.

 Two similar photos that almost look alike (but with one version better than the other) can also be duplicate files.
 These two similar photos can be uploaded in Dropbox and one of the two can be unnecessarily taking up space.
+Thus, we should seek a good way to find duplicate photos and remove them.

 These duplicate files might take up little space individually.
 However, when you pile them up one by one, you will notice that they take up a significantly large amount of space.